Metaphysical1/csgo-lua/docs/source/index.rst

-Official oxidehook lua documentaion
+Official Sakara lua documentaion
 ===================================

-To get started with scripting for oxidehook, script files are located in ``Documents/oxidehook/scripts``
+To get started with scripting for Sakara, script files are located in ``Documents/sakara/scripts``

 .. note::